maidsafe/rfcs/proposed/0026-dynamic-data-support/0026-dynamic-data-support.md

 the application developers to build only static applications.
 In real world, most of the applications are dynamic in nature.
-Enabling dynamic data handling will allow application developers to create and manage their own data structures using the Structured Data and Immutable Data of the SAFE Network.
+Enabling dynamic data handling will allow application developers to create and manage their own data structures using the Structured Data and Immutable Data from the SAFE Network.

 # Detailed design

-Structured data, at present can only be modified by the owner.
+Structured data at present can only be modified by the owner.
 If it has multiple owners, then at least (n/2) + 1 owners must sign the structured data for any update or delete.

 This design does not scale when it comes to handling dynamic data.
-Because for dynamic data handling the Structured data should be modifiable by any of the user of the application.
+For dynamic data handling the Structured data should be modifiable by the users of the application.

-Thus, proposing a new behaviour for the Structured Data with `type_tag - 8`.
-The Structured data with `type_tag 8` can be appendable by anyone.
+Thus, proposing a new behaviour for the Structured Data with `tag_type - 8`.
+The Structured data with `tag_type 8` can be appendable by anyone.
 The vaults wouldn't be checking the ownership but instead it would allow anyone to modify the content of the structured data.
 However, the vaults would validate the ownership of the Structured data for a delete operation.